From Luke's diary

 There was a referendum among us, with which it was decided to demand the independence of our province from the rest of the country.
 The new country was then named New Sixam, and I had the chance to follow its genesis closely as my mother was concurrently elected as the first President.

-Yet, foreigner leaders didn't seem to be as far-sighted.
+Yet, foreign leaders didn't seem to be as far-sighted.
 The infamous sixamian technology returned to be a threat to them, so no one dared to attack us.
-However, none of them never accepted any dialogue with us either, later intel we collected then showed how they even mobilised their troups to guard the borders.
+However, none of them ever accepted any dialogue with us either, later intel we collected then showed how they even mobilised their troops to guard the borders.
 They didn't trust us yet, and a simple speech would not have changed that after what had just happened.

 Sure, now I realize that my relationship with her was not that solid, with time it would have been over anyway.
-And I could just enrol into the university just opened in New Sixam and keep studying the subjects I liked.
-Yet, possibly because my interest in study were our history and the relationships with the humans, the situation felt particularly unsatisfactory to me.
+And I could just enrol into the university that just opened in New Sixam and keep studying the subjects I liked.
+Yet, possibly because my interest in study was our history and the relationships with humans, the situation felt particularly unsatisfactory to me.

 I spent a quite long period mostly closed into my room, studying for my courses and researching on my own, but I wouldn't say I was happy.
 To be honest, I suspect I could actually have fallen into depression at the time.
 And, sometimes, I find myself thinking that, if I didn't get any help, I could still be there to this day.